rmmani/DVDRental/README.md

     Request is handled, validated and sent to the service class for actual processing FilmRecommendationService class.
 Based on the requirements <br>
     the results are queried thru the JPA repository FilmRepository class.
 Logic has been made to use the mixture of both the entity and the query to <br>
     to fetch the results.
 Once it's processed JPA limits it to the first 10 objects and then the response is sent to the client via the same input mechanisms.
+    Note:- I have just created only the absoulte JPA entities which is required for the output and it's required fields.

 ## Test(s) <br>
     Appropriate unit test cases (6) and a single integration tests have been written for clarity and to demonstrate the results. <br>